SAP-samples/teched2023-DT264/exercises/ex2/README.md

 }
 </pre>

-When you now try out the extended RAP business object you should notice that the price is automatically updated once the user has selected a new object.
+When you now try out the extended RAP business object you should notice that the price is still not automatically updated once the user has selected a new object.

 ![BDEF Extension](images/ex2_02_040_RAP630.png)